Heating with wood pellets offers distinct advantages over conventional fossil heating fuels and other forms of wood burning.

 Low Cost of Heat

-The graph below shows the actual cost to heat an average 2,000 square foot home, comparing wood pellets to heating oil and propane.
+The graph to the right shows the actual cost to heat an average 2,000 square foot home, comparing wood pellets to heating oil and propane.
 Based on May 2011 data, wood pellet heating costs are 50-65% less expensive than heating oil or propane.

 Pellet Fuels, Greenhouse Gases, and Climate Change